pcraster/pcraster/documentation/python_arrayed_variables/index.rst

 PCRaster Arrayed Variables
 ==========================

-This document contains informations about the Python implementation of the Arrayed variables concept in oldcalc.
+This document contains information about the Python implementation of the Arrayed variables concept in oldcalc.

 Note: The collection module is under development, interfaces may change!